 Which Tasmanian restaurant makes the best breakfast?
 The Ugly Duck Out in Swansea was able to “bring home the bacon” from the Tasmanian Hospitality Association Awards for Excellence this year in the breakfast category.
 They’ve also been named Tasmania’s Favourite Vegetarian/Vegan Restaurant at the I Love Food Awards for three consecutive years.
 These incredible achievements are just the tip of the iceberg, with a host of accreditation and awards regularly collected for sustainability and environmental practices.

-The Ugly Duck Out: with Robyn Klobusiak
+The Ugly Duck Out: Robyn Klobusiak

 photos by Dan Fellow